 Mouse and Keys: Can play with mouse and multiple keys.

 Can customise the controls for the game as follows:

 Remap Buttons: Can re-map all buttons so that you can use alternatives that better suit your play.

 Remap Mouse and Keyboard: Can remap mouse and keyboard key bindings, on systems that support these controls.

 Similar Games With More Accessibility Features for Controls

 If you want to play World of Warcraft, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

-World of Warcraft has 7 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 7 accessibility features for Visual in World of Warcraft which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.